 - 1. All prospective admissions shall be required to receive a COVID-19 health clearance from the placing agency prior to being admitted into a Rite of Passage program facility.
 This clearance shall include, at a minimum, the following elements: - a.
-Prospective admission has not tested positive for the COVID-19 virus. - b.
-Prospective admission has not been directly exposed to a staff or student who has tested positive for the COVID-19 virus in their current placement setting. - c.
+Prospective admission has not tested positive for the COVID-19 virus in the past 14 days. - b.
+Prospective admission has not been directly exposed to a staff or student in the past 14 days who has tested positive for the COVID-19 virus in their current placement setting. - c.
 Prospective admission is not currently exhibiting symptoms of the COVID-19 virus and has not exhibited symptoms for the past 10 days.